Past Appeals

 Bird Atlas 2007-11

-Between 2007 and 2011 tens of thousands of volunteer birdwatchers recorded in the winter and breeding seasons for Bird Atlas 2007-11.
-All areas and habitats were covered, from villages, towns farmland and fens to remote mountains and far-flung islands.
+This appeal helped us conduct one of our most ambitious projects to date, the Bird Atlas 2007-11.
 This stock-take of our birds is already revealing fascinating changes in the status of our birds and will shape the direction of conservation action over the coming decades.

 Hawfinch Ecology Study